-A: We will identify the transfer agent for ADT common stock in an amendment to this Information Statement.
+A: Wells Fargo Shareowner Services will serve as the transfer agent for ADT common stock.

 Q: Are there risks associated with owning ADT common stock?

 A: Our business is subject to both general and specific risks and uncertainties relating to our business.
 Our business is also subject to risks relating to the spin-off.
 Following the spin-off, we will also be subject to risks relating to being an independent, publicly-traded company.
 Accordingly, you should read carefully the information set forth in the section entitled "Risk Factors" beginning on page 11 of this Information Statement.